Panasonic FZ330 vs Sony HX95

 It is notable that the FZ330 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the FZ330 and the HX95 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ330 and HX95 can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic FZ330 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.